Teeth! Hair! Feet!

 Branding your business is no different.

-“Value, service, quality, efficiency, ‘our people make the difference’, ‘you come first’, low prices . . .” do not a brand make.
+"You come first" "Low, Low Prices” . . . do not a brand make.
 Actually they do make a brand: a very generic and unmemorable one that blends in with the rest of your competition and underperforms.
 Truth is, though they aren’t always delivered, consumers expect all of these basic attributes from companies, so stating the obvious gives you no traction with them, and only ends up muddying the waters in your brandscape vs. clarifying your company’s unique position in it.

 Your friend is wonderful and appealing because she once saw an old couple celebrating their 50th anniversary over a shared plate of tacos at a Mexican restaurant, and decided to send a bottle of Champagn, a flan with a birthday candle, and the Mariachi band over to their table, then paid for it all.
 That’s what makes her special–not the fact that she maintains a body temperature of 98.6 degrees.